 Ovid’s epic the Metamorphoses is constantly playing with different narrative voices.
-In the myth of Arachne we are shown how fleeting our stories can be.
-Ovid looks at the tension between the male and female voice, exploring the fragility a woman’s tale has in contrast to the authoritative male perspective.
+In the myth of Arachne, Ovid uses myth to explore the tension between the fragility of the female voice in literature, in contrast to the authoritative male narrator.

-In these two tapestries we see the perspective of mortals and immortals.
-In Minerva’s tapestry the gods are divine and regal:
+In Minerva’s tapestry the gods are portrayed as divine and regal:

 In Arachne’s tapestry, there is no clear structure for where the gods are sitting.
 They are not majestic, but in an array of disguises they chase after women:

 Likewise the depiction of mortals is a different one.
 Juno shows the gods justly punishing men who have dared to challenge the gods.
-However in Arachne’s vision the mortals are victims.
+However, Arachne’s tapestry depicts the many rapes committed by the gods, where humans are the victims of divine lust.
 She starts with an emotional description of Europa, who Jupiter raped in the form of a bull.
 The girl is timid and vulnerable:

-We therefore see two very different perspectives on the world.
+We are therefore presented with two very different worldviews.
 Some scholars have been tempted to see in these tapestries a commentary on Ovid’s own art.
-So the tapestry of Minerva can be a representation of traditional epic poetry, where the gods are purveyors of divine justice, mighty and terrible to mortal men.
-Arachne’s tapestry however, much like Ovid’s epic, does not represent the gods as they are traditionally portrayed in epic.
+So the tapestry of Minerva is a representation of traditional epic poetry, where the gods are purveyors of divine justice.
+Arachne’s tapestry however, much like Ovid’s epic, does not present the gods as they are traditionally portrayed in epic.
 In both the gods are reprobate and deceitful, both have messy, strung-together structures, and through the theme of metamorphosis both portray a world in which nothing is stable.

-Another way of looking at this myth focusses on the female perspective that is given voice by Arachne.
-In the example of Europa, we see the rape from the frightened perspective of the young girl.
-Joplin argues that in ancient literature the female voice makes itself heard through weaving, a medium that is specifically female and so free from the controlling male.
-In her tapestry then Arachne can give voice to the untold story of women in myth.
+Another interpretation looks at the specifically female experience that is highlighted by Arachne’s tapestry.
+In the example of Europa, we see the rape from the perspective of the frightened young girl.
+Joplin argues that in ancient literature the female voice often makes itself heard through weaving, for example Penelope weaving her famous tapestry in the Odyssey, a medium that is specifically female and so free from the controlling male.
+Through her art then Arachne gives a voice to the women in myth.

-Shaw Hardy however makes the very interesting point that the person describing the tapestry is Ovid, the male narrator.
-Although his description of Arachne’s art starts with a sympathetic portrayal of Europa, this perspective fades out, until by the end he is just listing the rapes and disguises of the gods:
+Shaw Hardy however makes the point that the person describing tapestry is Ovid, the male narrator.
+Although his description of Arachne’s art starts with a sympathetic portrayal of Europa, this perspective fades out, until by the end he is just listing the rapes:

 The feminine perspective fades away, replaced by an unemotional narrative.
-Shaw Hardy argues that the male narrator is seizing control back.
-As readers we cannot actually see Arachne’s story, and the glimpse we get is distorted by the male gaze that describes it to us.
+Shaw Hardy argues this signifies the male narrator seizing back control.
+As readers we cannot actually see Arachne’s story as portrayed in the tapestry, and the glimpse we get is distorted by the male gaze that describes it to us.

-What then do we make of the destruction of Arachne’s tapestry, her suicide and metamorphosis?
-Ovid ends his epic by predicting his own immortality through poetry:
+What then do we make of the destruction of Arachne’s tapestry, her attempted suicide and subsequent metamorphosis?
+Ovid ends the Metamorphoses by predicting his own immortality through poetry:

 For more on the role of weaving and the the female voice in Ovid feel free to have a look at my post: Philomela and Tereus: Ovid’s Metamorphoses and the female voice